Barrier Lake Hike Guide (Prairie View Trail and Jewell Pass)

 Enjoy the views from the top of Yates Mountain, although they are much better at the lower lookout point.
 Admire the fire lookout house, but don’t get too close.
 Someone actually lives there and can see if you take a nosy peek into his windows.
 Make sure to admire the views over Mt.
 Baldy.

 Head back down the Barrier Lake lookout point.
 You have two options to descend here.
-One is to take the way you came from, not making it loop.
+One is to take the way you came from and not make it loop.
 Most people take this option as it is shorter and the much surer way to head.

 When you reach the bottom, you’ll be at Stoney Trail.
 You can either take the trail back to the car park or walk along the Barrier Lakeshore for better views.
 Don’t forget to enjoy the views of Mount Baldy straight ahead of you.